Appeal Process for Medical Determinations and Expedited Appeals

 Emergency Care

 Requests for procedures/services needed on an emergency basis must be made within 48 hours of admission.
 All emergency care is subject to review by QualChoice for medical necessity.
 If medical necessity is not established, payment will be denied.
 If in an emergency a member goes to an out-of-network facility’s emergency room for treatment, and the member is admitted at that out-of-network facility, the member, a family member or the facility must notify QualChoice once the member is stabilized, but no more than 48 hours after initial treatment.
-Unless notified, charges incurred will be paid at the out-of-network benefit level.
-Refer to Out-of-Network Referrals (BI109) medical policy.
+Out of Network Emergency care may be subjected to the No Surprises Act.
 When members use emergency rooms for treatment, specific emergency cost sharing will apply.
 Please review Pre-authorization and Concurrent Review Guidelines.

 Clinical Review